 The Company will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The above have been adopted by the European Union with effective date of 01/01/2022.

-• IFRS 17 "Insurance Contracts" (effective for annual periods starting on or after 01/01/2023)
+IFRS 17 "Insurance Contracts" (effective for annual periods starting on or after 01/01/2023)

 In May 2017, the IASB issued a new Standard, IFRS 17, which replaces an interim Standard, IFRS 4.
 The aim of the project was to provide a single principle-based standard to account for all types of insurance contracts, including reinsurance contracts that an insurer holds.
 A single principle-based standard would enhance comparability of financial reporting among entities, jurisdictions and capital markets.
 IFRS 17 sets out the requirements that an entity should apply in reporting information about insurance contracts it issues and reinsurance contracts it holds.
 Furthermore, in June 2020, the IASB issued amendments, which do not affect the fundamental principles introduced when IFRS 17 has first been issued.
 The amendments are designed to reduce costs by simplifying some requirements in the Standard, make financial performance easier to explain, as well as ease transition by deferring the effective date of the Standard to 2023 and by providing additional relief to reduce the effort required when applying the Standard for the first time.
 The Company will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The above have been adopted by the European Union with effective date of 01/01/2023.